 trouble swallowing or breathing, is drooling, or has a stiff neck or

 - Pharyngitis is inflammation of the throat.
 Tonsillitis is inflammation of the tonsils.

 - Viruses are the most common cause.

-They don't require antibiotics for treatment.
+They don't need antibiotics for treatment.

 - If bacteria are not the cause of the infection, treatment is focused on the comfort

 - If your child’s sore throat is severe

 and includes trouble swallowing or breathing, drooling, stiff neck, or neck swelling,

 or your local emergency number.